Successfully Entered

 Unboxing Nanit Pro, and how does it work?

-The Nanit Pro is comprised of several parts – a monitor/camera (the child unit), several options for stands, a wall mount, and the Nanit App for your smartphone or tablet.
-This last part is an important distinction – unlike most monitors, the Nanit does not come with a dedicated ‘parent unit’ – a screen with a speaker that allows you to watch and hear your child – Nanit is BYOD (bring your own device) for the parent unit, via an iOS or Android app.
+• The Nanit App for your smartphone or table.
+Unlike most monitors, the Nanit does not come with a dedicated “parent unit” (i.e., the screen with a speaker that allows you to watch and hear your child).
+Nanit is BYOD (bring your own device) for the parent unit, via an iOS or Android app.
+More on this later, but you do not need a paid subscription for basic live stream monitoring.

 What's in the Nanit Pro box, laid out on a table.